Student 2 Student Ambassadors

 NATIONAL JUNIOR HONOR SOCIETY (NJHS)

-Today, it is estimated that more than one million students participate in activities of the NHS and NJHS.
+Today, more than one million students are estimated to participate in activities of the NHS and NJHS.
 NHS and NJHS chapters are found in all 50 states, the District of Columbia, Puerto Rico, many U.S. Territories, and Canada.
-Chapter membership not only recognizes students for their accomplishments but challenges them to develop further through active involvement in school activities and community service.
+Chapter membership recognizes students for their accomplishments and challenges them to develop further through active involvement in school activities and community service.
 The National Honor Society (NHS) and National Junior Honor Society (NJHS) are the nation's premier organizations established to recognize outstanding high school and middle-level students.
 More than just an honor roll, NHS and NJHS serve to honor those students who have demonstrated excellence in the areas of Scholarship, Leadership, Service, and Character (and Citizenship for NJHS).
-These characteristics have been associated with membership in the organization since their beginnings in 1921 and 1929.
+These characteristics have been associated with membership in the organization since its beginnings in 1921 and 1929.

 GCMS PEP BAND